 In situations where extender cables will be subject to frequent connection and disconnection, consider cables with an antibacterial jacket.
-Tripp Lite's Safe-IT video, USB and Ethernet cables are made from an antibacterial material that is 99.9% effective in inhibiting Escherichia coli (E. coli) and Staphylococcus aureus (staph).
+Eaton's Safe-IT video, USB and Ethernet cables are made from an antibacterial material that is 99.9% effective in inhibiting Escherichia coli (E. coli) and Staphylococcus aureus (staph).

 Extender Features to Consider

 Aside from the video interface, distance and resolution, there are other extender features that may be important in certain circumstances.
 Here are a few to consider: